EthanAnderes/LBblocks.jl/README.md

 ## `@lblock` overview

-`@lblock` works by wrapping a `let` block of code into a generic function, which is subsequently evaluated on the variable list specified by the `let` block.
+`@lblock` (_l_ for _let_ block) works by wrapping a `let` block of code into a generic function, which is subsequently evaluated on the variable list specified by the `let` block.
 In addition `@lblock` has more strict rules for referencing global variables within code code blocks, only allowing global variables declared as `const` to be used in the code block (which are not in the `let` argument list).

 The advantages, beyond those for `@bblock`, I'm hoping for with the use of `@lblock` is as follows:
 1. type inference and jit compilation so heavy one-off calculations are fast.